Everything You Need to Know About Law Firm Revenue

 How much do the largest law firms earn on average?

-According to the 2021 Am Law 100 Report, the largest law firms in the US earned $111 billion in total revenue in 2020.
-This number marks an increase of 6.6% from 2019.
-For this group, the average revenue per lawyer was $1.05 million.
+According to the 2023 Am Law Report, the largest 100 law firms in the US earned $131 billion in total revenue in 2022, a 2.7% increase from the prior year.
+But the average revenue per lawyer dropped by 1.9% to $1.16 million.

 How much revenue did the top law firm in the US bring in?
-Kirkland & Ellis topped the list with $4.83 billion in gross revenue in 2020.
+Kirkland & Ellis topped the list with $6.5 billion in revenue in 2022.

 How you can increase your law firm revenue

-If improving your firm’s top-line growth (your firm’s revenues) is a goal for your firm, consider the following strategies:
+If improving your firm’s top-line growth (your firm’s revenue) is a goal for your firm, consider the following strategies:

-Automating your law office makes it faster and easier for law firms to take care of non-billable work.
+Yet, it doesn’t have to be that way.
+Automating your law office makes it faster and easier for law firms to take care of non-billable tasks.
 This way, lawyers can focus more on billable and revenue-generating work.
 For example, you can use software like Clio Grow to automate your firm’s client intake process.

 A client paying for legal work using a credit card